usgs/wdfn-blog/content/build-river-conditions.md

 knowledge of streamflow seasonality.
 However, it adds an additional layer of complexity for non-hydrologists who may be seeing streamflow data for the first time.
 For non-hydrologists, we want to reinforce knowledge they may already have (e.g. seasonal patterns with wet springs and dry summers) and build on that to introduce the streamflow data.
 With this non-hydrologist audience in mind, these animations depict each gage’s daily streamflow as high or low relative to the gage’s *entire* record of streamflow values.*

-First, configs and packages.
+First, configs and packages. {#setup}
 ----------------------------

 This code is set up to operate based on all CONUS states.
 You should be